 Whole school approaches.
-The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Î The curriculum is broad and balanced and designed to allow the inclusion of all students.
+The universal offer to all children and YP Additional, targeted support and provision Specialist, individualised support and provision Å The curriculum is broad and balanced and designed to enable the inclusion of all students.
 School trips take place for all children to enhance the curriculum.
 Clearly differentiated planning ensures all children's needs are met.
 Imaginative and innovative curriculum planning to engage all learners.
-Whole school use of Read, Write Inc. to ensure that all children receive high quality phonics teaching.
-Singapore Maths and White Rose maths schemes of work are used to ensure consistency in maths teaching.
+Whole school Read, Write Inc., whole class reading and Write Stuff are used across the school to ensure that all children receive high quality phonics, reading and writing teaching.
+Power Maths scheme of work used to ensure consistency in maths teaching.
 Accelerated reader is used across KS2.
+Carefully selected and developed wider curriculum programmes to ensure success and progress for all.
 Regular assessment ensures all children receive the teaching they require whatever their ability.
-Visual timetables, working walls, clear accessible labelling, accessible resources, use of ICT Termly class newsletters inform parents/carers of the curriculum and events.
-Where children are identified as needing extra support then additional interventions will be put into place and monitored through tracking forms.
+Visual timetables, working walls, clear accessible labelling, accessible resources, use of ICT and many other strategies are employed enabling access for all.
+Termly class newsletters inform parents/carers of the curriculum and events.
+Where children are identified as needing extra support additional interventions will be put into place and monitored through tracking forms.
 Clearly differentiated planning ensures all children's needs are met.
 Imaginative and innovative curriculum planning to engage all learners.
-Groups of children may be given extra group support by a teaching assistant/teacher within class.
-Individualised interventions targeting a child's specific area of need.
-Dyslexia Screening to identify specific areas of difficulty.
-Read, write Inc small group interventions.
-Fresh Start literacy/Project X Code intervention for upper Key Stage Two children.
+Groups of children may be given extra adult support within class.
+A range of screening tools are used to identify specific areas of difficulty enabling individualised interventions to target a child's specific area of need.
+Read, write Inc small group and one to one phonics catch up interventions.
+Fresh Start literacy intervention for upper Key Stage Two children.
+Lightning Squad reading intervention.
 Speech and Language sessions with our SAL HLTA, targeted in EYFS.
-Language link screening and interventions.
+Talk Boost screening and interventions.
 ASD and Dyslexia champions to provide strategies and support.
+Advice and support from outside agencies in developing targeted individual support.
 Children who have an Education, Health and Care plan will, at times, have adult support in order to allow them to access the curriculum.
 TEACCH trays are used to encourage independent access to learning tasks.
 Support from outside agencies is accessed to ensure children can join in with their peers.
-Mount Charles has an Area Resource Base (ARB) unit which also provides supportive ideas and strategies to staff to ensure all children can access the curriculum.
 Children from the ARB link into their mainstream classes for certain curriculum activities.
 ASD and Dyslexia champions to provide strategies and support.
 Advice and support from outside agencies in developing targeted individual support.